So you want to know about timber grades…

 Grades are the timber industry’s way of telling whether a piece of timber is good for the job.
 Whether it’s strong enough, what mix of grain & knots it has, what sort of colouring it has, all sorts of things.

-Download a copy by clicking onto book below
+Download a copy by clicking on the book below and see MORE useful links at the bottom of the page.

 Technically, as documented by Making the Grade, this refers to a relatively low grade of timber that exhibits a mix of inter-grown knots, pin knots, heart shake, or colour variations.